Joining

 Ongoing Costs of Membership

-Annual Subscription: $625 in 2022/2023 financial year for single or joint members.
+Membership Levy: $800 in 2023/2024 financial year for single or joint members.

 Annual Work Levy: volunteer 18 hrs of your time to the community or pay $180 levy per share.